Niv-Raj/Niv-Raj/README.md

 ## About Me 🚀

-🎓 Master’s in Data Science @ New Jersey Institute of Technology
+🎓 Master's in Data Science, New Jersey Institute of Technology

-🔭 Currently working as a Data Scientist @ JerseySTEM
+💼 Currently working as a Data Scientist at JerseySTEM

-💻 Former Data Engineer @ TheMathCompany
+💻 Former Data Engineer at TheMathCompany

 🌱 Passionate about solving complex business problems using data-driven insights